08Aristodemus24/sandigan-backend/readme.md

 ## Configuring database for django:
 **Prerequisites to do:**
 1. figrue out how to migrate models to firebase
-2. figure out how to upload images/files to firebase
+2. figure out how to upload images/files to firebase.
+Solution: Simple external script using same credentials from config dictionary
-3. figure out how to retrieve images/files from firebase
+3. figure out how to retrieve images/files from firebase.
+Theory: get request with text/file as content-type
-4. figure out how to render retrieved images/files from firebase to django web app
+4. figure out how to render retrieved images/files from firebase to django web app.

 **To do:**
 1.